HFSS automatic configuration#

 - auto_populate_batch_groups(pattern: str | list[str] | None = None) None#

-Automatically create and populate
+Automatically create and populate batch groups from signal nets.

 - pattern

-str|list[str] |None,optional POSIX ERE prefix pattern(s) that control which nets are grouped.
+strorlistofstrorNone,optional POSIX ERE prefix pattern(s) controlling which nets are grouped:

 - pattern